Aqovia/nuget-repo-template/README.md

 # Nuget Repo Template

 This repository is provided as a template repository for the creation of Nuget packages.
 It contains build and deploy scripts that are executed by the Github Actions feature when code is published to a remote repository that is based of this template.
-This template is primarliy designed for the building of class libraries targetting `netstandard2.0`.
+This template is primarily designed for the building of class libraries targetting `netstandard2.0`.

 ## Dependencies
 1. Github build agent to run the pipeline

 ## Getting started

-Following instructions are targetted at bash shell (as per git-bash)
+Following instructions are targeted at bash shell (as per git-bash)

 1. Create a new repository via the Aqovia Github site using the  [here](https://github.com/organizations/Aqovia/repositories/new)
     - Select the `nuget-repo-template` as the starter template for the repo